-If there’s something blocking or obstructing this airflow, things can begin to go wrong.
+If something is blocking or obstructing this airflow, things can begin to go wrong.
 As mentioned earlier, the evaporator coil is pulling heat energy out of your home via the super-chilled refrigerant.
-If this heat energy is less accessible or completely unaccessible, the refrigerant could begin a runaway cooling cycle.
+If this heat energy is less accessible or completely inaccessible, the refrigerant could begin a runaway cooling cycle.
 More often than not, this results in frozen evaporator coils.
 As the refrigerant gets colder and colder, it eventually ices up and stops moving altogether.
 You’ll need to bring in one of our HVAC experts to diagnose and fix the problem.

 Dirty evaporator coil

 Your home’s air filter does a decent job at blocking dust, dirt, and more from reaching the evaporator coils.
 But, it’s not a perfect solution.
 With enough time, the coils can become dirty and dusty.
 This makes them less effective at absorbing heated air.
 As we’ve already described, this can lead to frozen coils and other problems for your system.